mkopischkie/mkopischkie.github.io/_pages/nb.md

 ![Orig](/assets/images/combined_df.jpg)

 Then, I split the data into training and testing sets using the train_test_split function from scikit learn.
 The data I use to perform Gaussian NB is pictured below.
+Please note that the data pictured below is used to model Gaussian NB on all my data, so I also had to drop the columns Age, Sex, and BMI.
+Depedening on the classes I choose to model, I may or may not need to drop all these columns.

 ![Final](/assets/images/final_df_clus.jpg)